a-littlebit/EffectSharp/README.md

 If you want to perform side effects without tracking dependencies, use `Effect.Untracked(() => { ... })`.

 **Q: Is EffectSharp thread-safe?**
-Reactive primitives are thread-safe or not depending on the underlying types used.
-But deep reactive proxies are not thread-safe.
+Reactive proxies are thread-safe or not depending on the underlying object except for deep ones, which are not thread-safe until `SetDeep()` is done.
+Reactive primitives like `Ref<T>`, `Computed<T>` are not guaranteed to be thread-safe.
+If necessary, you can implement your own thread-safe reactive types for specific underlying data structures using the core dependency tracking system.
-Effects and watchers are scheduled via `TaskManager` configuration and each runs with a lock to prevent concurrent execution, which means effects/watchers themselves are thread-safe.
+Effects and watchers are scheduled via `TaskManager` and each runs with a lock to prevent concurrent execution, which means effects/watchers themselves are thread-safe.
 Note that the UI notification scheduler in `TaskManager` should be set to the UI thread context when used in UI applications.
 The default is `TaskScheduler.FromCurrentSynchronizationContext()`.